SchlenkR/applied_fsharp_challenge/artikel/11 - Appendix.md

         }
 ```

-Look in the sample for evaluating the counter functions.
+Look at the sample for evaluating the counter functions.

-<hint>All block functions can be rewritten using the feedback operator.</hint>
+<hint>All `Block` functions can be rewritten using the feedback operator.</hint>

 #### UseCase 2: State in 'block { ... }' Syntax